 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent of the parameters of your model.
 If you order two or more copies of a model, the price automatically decreases because the preparation of multiple copies can be carried out more efficiently.

 Fused Deposition Modeling is used to build your design with this material.
 The principle is simple.
 You can compare it with a hot glue gun into which you put sticks of glue.
 The glue is heated up until it melts and is then pushed through a fine nozzle in the front of the glue gun.

 In an FDM printer, a long plastic wire is used in place of glue.
-It is fed by a spool to the nozzle where the material is liquefied and ‘drawn’ on the platform where it immediately hardens again.
+It is fed from a spool to the nozzle where the material is liquefied and ‘drawn’ on the platform where it immediately hardens again.
 The nozzle moves to drop the material at the correct location, drawing your model line by line.
 When a layer is drawn, the platform lowers by one layer thickness so the printer can start with the next layer.

 When your model contains overhanging sections, the printer needs to build supporting material.
 Since the material of the model cannot be deposited in the air, the support material prevents it from falling down.
 This support material is fed through another nozzle.
-Afterwards, when the model is put into a bath with special soap, the support material dissolves.
+Afterward, when the model is put into a bath with special soap, the support material dissolves.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.
-ABS is part of our basic sample kit.
-Available for 30 EUR with a 25 EUR voucher included.